Previous dayApril 10, 2026Next day

 58.8 km---✓ ReviewedUSGS →

-Reports of a magnitude 4.3 earthquake in the Pagan region, Northern Mariana Islands came in on April 10, 2026 at 19:37 UTC.
-This was a shallow crustal earthquake, focused at 58.8 km depth.
-The epicenter is at 18.302°, 146.448°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 4.3 seismic event took place in the Pagan region, Northern Mariana Islands on April 10, 2026 at 19:37 UTC.
+The hypocenter lay at 58.8 km, placing this in the shallow crustal category.
+Geolocation places the event at 18.302°N, 146.448°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-10